Alisha-Shah/Warming-undermines-success-in-alpine-stoneflies/README.md

 # Warming undermines emergence success in a threatened alpine stonefly: a multi-trait perspective on vulnerability to climate change

-Annotated code and data used for journal article "Warming undermines emergence success in a threatened alpine stonefly: a multi-trait perspective on vulnerability to climate change", accepted at Functional Ecology.
+This repository contains annotated code and data used for journal article "Warming undermines emergence success in a threatened alpine stonefly: a multi-trait perspective on vulnerability to climate change", accepted at Functional Ecology.

-## Summary

 ## Abstract